ISAITB/docs-tdl/source/handlers/index.rst

 Handlers are defined in the following steps:

 * :ref:`tdl-step-btxn`: When beginning a messaging transaction.
+* :ref:`tdl-step-send`: When sending a message outside of a messaging transaction.
+* :ref:`tdl-step-receive`: When receiving a message outside of a messaging transaction.
+* :ref:`tdl-step-listen`: When proxying a call to another service outside of a messaging transaction.
 * :ref:`tdl-step-bptxn`: When beginning a processing transaction.
+* :ref:`tdl-step-process`: When making a processing operation outside of a processing transaction.
 * :ref:`tdl-step-verify`: When validating content.

 The element corresponding to each of these steps defines a ``handler`` attribute to identify the handler implementation.
-In case an embedded handler is to be used the value specified here is the name of the handler (see :ref:`handlers-predefined-handlers`).
+In case an built-in handler is to be used the value specified here is the name of the handler (see :ref:`handlers-predefined-handlers`).
 Using an external handler implementation is achieved by specifying as the ``handler`` value the address where the service's WSDL file is located.
 The test bed will automatically detect in this case that the handler is external and will internally replace local method invocations with web service calls.

 The value provided for the ``handler`` attribute can also be provided with a pure variable reference (see :ref:`test-case-referring-to-variables`) allowing the actual value to be determined from configuration or even dynamically based on the test session context.
-In such a case the variable reference is first evaluated to a ``string`` that is then considered to determine whether the handler is a remote or embedded one.
+In such a case the variable reference is first evaluated to a ``string`` that is then considered to determine whether the handler is a remote or built-in one.

-The following example shows three validation steps taking place, the first one using an embedded :ref:`handlers-XSDValidator`, the second one using an external validation service, and the third one using an external validation service whose address is configurable:
+The following example shows three validation steps taking place, the first one using the built-in :ref:`handlers-XSDValidator`, the second one using an external validation service, and the third one using an external validation service whose address is configurable:

 .. code-block:: xml

     <!--
-        Call a local, embedded validation handler called "XSDValidator" -->
+        Call a local, built-in validation handler called "XSDValidator" -->
     <verify handler="XSDValidator" desc="Validate content local">
         <input name="xmldocument">$docToValidate</input>